-Carol Walnum offers professional counseling services to adults and young adults (starting at age 25) who wish to address inner issues.
-Inner issues oftentimes cause people to suffer and to feel dispirited.
-Carol works with individuals coping with outer issues, such as loss or sudden changes in life, such as change in one’s work or location.
+Carol Walnum offers professional counseling services to adults and young adults (starting at age 25) who wish to address inner life issues often causing people to suffer and feel dispirited.
+Carol works with individuals coping with outer issues as well, such as loss or sudden changes in life.
 Her practice is diversity friendly.

-Carol prefers to work with people longer-term in the following areas:
+Carol works with people longer-term and on any of the following areas:

 - Depression and anxiety

 - Historic and current relationship problems in marriage, partnership, family, and work; enmeshment

 - Trauma exploration and support